Deitsch/Cloud-Computing-WS2020/README.md

 # Cloud-Computing-WS2020
-Repo for Terraform hand-ins
+Repo for Terraform hand-ins for Cloud Computing WS2020

 ## Service Discovery Agent

-There are 2 options to get the image
+There are 2 options to get the image:
-1. pull `deitsch/exoscale_sd` from Dockerhub
+1. Pull `deitsch/exoscale_sd` from Dockerhub
 2. Build the agent with the [Dockerfile](servicediscovery/Dockerfile)

 To share the `config.json` with prometheus, share a volume with the prometheus container.